 Curriculum developers, also known as instructional coordinators, develop, evaluate, revise, and coordinate implementation of curricula to keep schools current with the latest teaching technology and state and federal guidelines.
 This role requires the intersection of state education standards, textbooks, and teaching strategies to make up-to-date curricula and required standards accessible to students and teachers.
 Curriculum developers meet with administrators, evaluate student test data, view teachers in the classroom, write grant proposals, and sometimes coach educators on new instructional methods.
 Raising standardized test scores is often a major goal for curriculum developers working in the public school system.
 Curriculum developers may work with a singular school or district or serve multiple public or private schools.

 A master’s degree is required to be a curriculum developer; state licensure and/or an educational administration license may also be required.
 Ottawa University’s Master's in Elementary Education Unified or Master’s in Curriculum and Instruction can start you on the path to a career in curriculum development.
-According to the Bureau of Labor Statistics, the industry for curriculum developers has a predicted job growth rate of 6% from 2018 to 2028.
+According to the Bureau of Labor Statistics, there is a predicted 6% job growth rate for curriculum developers from 2018 to 2028.

 Family Support Specialist